deepsquare-io/grid/docs/workflow/03-guides/100-connecting-wireguard.md

    AllowedIPs = 10.0.0.3/32
    ```

-6. Use iptables to loadbalance and port forward.
+6. Use iptables to load-balance and port forward.
 You can add `PostUp` and `PostDown` rules to add your iptables rules safely:

    ```shell title="root@/etc/wireguard/wg0.conf"
    [Interface]